ALMA High-J CO Spectroscopy of High-Redshift Galaxies. II. 0.03" Resolution CO Kinematics Reveal Super-Eddington Accretion in a Dust-Obscured Galaxy at z=3.111: Discussion

 This super-Eddington state implies rapid black-hole growth but cannot be sustained indefinitely at fixed AGN luminosity, because the Eddington ratio decreases as the black hole gains mass.
-To quantify the relevant timescales, we estimated the accretion rate from $\dot{M}_{\rm acc}=L_{\rm AGN}/(\epsilon\,c^{2})$.
-For $\epsilon=0.1$ \citep{Marconi2004}, this gives $\dot{M}_{\rm acc}\simeq 90~\Msun~{\rm yr}^{-1}$ at the nominal luminosity, corresponding to an instantaneous mass-doubling time of only a few Myr \citep{Salpeter1964,Woods2019}.
-We note that $\epsilon$ may be lower in a super-Eddington regime, where photon trapping and advection reduce the radiative efficiency \citep{Sadowski2014}.
-A lower $\epsilon$ would imply a proportionally higher accretion rate, further shortening the mass-doubling time.
-Retaining the fiducial $\epsilon=0.1$, the Eddington ratio would drop to unity once the black-hole mass grows to $M_{\rm BH} \approx 4 \times 10^{9}~\Msun$, which at the present accretion rate would take $\lesssim$50~Myr.
+For a thin-disk estimate with $\epsilon=0.1$ \citep{Marconi2004}, the accretion rate is $\dot{M}_{\rm acc}=L_{\rm AGN}/(\epsilon\,c^{2})\simeq 90~\Msun~{\rm yr}^{-1}$ at the nominal luminosity.
+Retaining the fiducial $\epsilon=0.1$, the Eddington ratio would drop to unity once the black-hole mass grows by a factor of $\sim$20 to $M_{\rm BH} \approx 4 \times 10^{9}~\Msun$, which at the present accretion rate would take $\lesssim$50~Myr.
 We therefore assessed whether the circumnuclear gas reservoir can sustain the present luminosity over this timescale.
 The compact \ci\ disk with $R_{\rm e} = 173 \pm 120$~pc contains $M_{\rm gas} = (6.3 \pm 3.5) \times 10^{9}~\Msun$ of molecular gas (Section~\ref{sec:methods_gasmass}), implying a nominal gas depletion time of $\sim$70~Myr at the current accretion rate.
 The compact reservoir can therefore in principle fuel substantial black-hole growth in a single episode.
 However, if a non-negligible fraction of the compact-disk gas is consumed by nuclear star formation or expelled in outflows, sustaining the present hyperluminous output for tens of Myr would likely require additional gas inflow from larger radii.

 Beyond the compact disk, W2305$-$0039 also hosts a more extended \ci\ disk with $R_{\rm e} = 2.8 \pm 1.6$~kpc, containing at least $M_{\rm gas} =(3.1 \pm 1.1) \times 10^{10}~\Msun$ of molecular gas (Section~\ref{sec:methods_gasmass}).
 After subtracting the best-fit two-component disk model from the CO(7--6) data, we detected stream-like residual emission that appears to bridge the radii of the two \ci\ disk components (Figure~\ref{fig:residual}).
 Non-axisymmetric gravitational torques can remove angular momentum from the gas and drive inflow toward the central few hundred parsecs \citep{HopkinsQuataert2010}, producing coherent non-circular structures such as spirals, streams, or arcs.
 Although the residual feature does not uniquely determine the gas flow geometry, its morphology is consistent with torque-driven inflow and suggests a plausible pathway by which the extended reservoir could supply material to the compact, highly excited nuclear disk.